ember-learn/ember-blog/content/ember-1-0-rc5.md

 ---

-Ember.js 1.0 RC5 has just been released and is now available from the main website as well as [builds.emberjs.com](http://builds.emberjs.com).
+Ember.js 1.0 RC5 has been released and is now available from the main website as well as [builds.emberjs.com](http://builds.emberjs.com).

 RC5 fixes several regressions and bugs found in RC4.
 Notably: